Murder Mystery Game AI

 • Maintain Narrative Coherence

 Consistency is key to a great story.
-AI ensures all clues - whether true or false - fit seamlessly within the narrative by:
+AI can help ensure all clues - whether true or false - fit seamlessly within the narrative by:

 • Generating content that aligns with the storyline.